picturesbyrobots/fxhash-preview-preview/README.md

  As a fxhash creator I work exculsively with WebGL.
 This often causes some strange behavior during the mint processes.
 I found that processes of checking preview outputs was a bit cumbersum and wrote this small tool to help myself and other WebGL users streamline preview output testing.

 ## Is it accurate?
-This projects generates a screen shot by using pupeteer to
+This projects generates a screen shot by using puppeteer to
 1) generate a viewport at a given size
 2) navigate to http://localhost:8080
 3) take a screen shot after a certain amount of time or after fxpreview() is called in your code.